jitterted/ensembler/project.md

 Someone who has participated in past Huddles wants to register for a future huddle.

-1. Known person hits home page: we detect that they're already authenticated via GitHub, take them to Huddle View
+1. When we load the home page, if we know who they are (they previously authenticated via GitHub), take them to Huddle View (step 3 below)

-1. User clicks on "Login via GitHub" and flow completes successfully
+2. User clicks on "Login via GitHub" and flow completes successfully.
+If it fails, redirect to error or "try again" page of some sort.

-1. If they are not a ROLE_MEMBER, then display "sorry, not a member" page **terminates journey**
+3. If they are not a ROLE_MEMBER, then display "sorry, only members allowed" page **terminates journey** (later, this will go to the User-to-Member scenario below)

-1. Display list of Huddles, each having REGISTER buttons (if capacity limit hasn't been reached)
+4. Display list of Huddles, each having REGISTER buttons (if capacity limit hasn't been reached)

 1. Member clicks on REGISTER button

-1. Popular the Participant info
+1. Call HuddleService.register with info from Member.

 ## User to Member

-This scenario needs more thought.
+This scenario is in progress...

 1. Unknown person hits home page, presented with "Login via GitHub" or "Become a Member"
+2. If they choose Login via GitHub, then redirect to OAuth web flow

 # Stories